-The Nova Scotia Assessment: Mathematics 8 includes 76 items distributed over two days for a duration of 90 minutes each day; 38 items on day one and 38 items on day two.
+The 2018-2019 Nova Scotia Assessment: Mathematics in Grade 8 includes 76 items distributed over two days for a duration of 90 minutes each day; 38 items on Day 1 and 38 items on Day 2.
 The chart below shows the distribution, by mathematical strand and cognitive level, of items each day.